Andbet97/IS453UTP/EnigmaMachine/README.md

 ### Credit

-Thanks to the page [wiki.franklinheath.co.uk](http://wiki.franklinheath.co.uk/index.php/Enigma/Paper_Enigma) for providing a clear guide on how to make the puzzle machine.
+Thanks to the page [wiki.franklinheath.co.uk](http://wiki.franklinheath.co.uk/index.php/Enigma/Paper_Enigma) for providing a clear guide on how to make the Enigma Machine.